marlinilram/cranioviewer/README.md

 # CranioViewer

-## This program integrated several functions:
+## This program integrated several functionalities:
 1. Polygonal mesh view in Wavefront Obj file format
 2. 3D CT data inspection in Nifti file format with 3 axis slice view and a 3D view
 3. Rigid registration based on ICP